-The final point refers to the capability of the knowledge engineers, and reflects the modern view of software quality being determined primarily by the quality of the development process (Preece, 1995).
+The final point refers to the capability of the knowledge engineers, and reflects the modern view of software quality being determined primarily by the quality of the development process [7].

-While verification and validation are only part of the overall development process, they are extremely important because they are the only way to produce an answer to the first of the three questions above ("Did we get it right?"), and provide partial answers to the other two questions (V&V techniques assist in measuring maintainability, and a repeatable V&V capability is a prerequisite for success in knowledge engineering).
+While verification and validation are only part of the overall development process, they are extremely important because they are the only way to produce an answer to the first of the three questions above ("Did we get it right?"), and provide partial answers to the other two questions: V&V techniques assist in measuring maintainability, and a repeatable V&V capability is a prerequisite for success in knowledge engineering.
+Maintainability is also of enormous importance in knowledge management, where an organisation's knowledge bases will typically evolve over the organisation's lifetime.

-Consideration of the importance of V&V to successful knowledge engineering raises another question: how effective are the KBS V&V techniques in current use?
+Consideration of the importance of V&V to successful knowledge engineering and knowledge management raises another question: how effective are the KBS V&V techniques in current use?
 Obviously, if the techniques are incomplete or unsound, then they cannot be trusted to provide measurement of software quality and project success.
 The goal of this paper is to reflect upon studies which have been done to assess the effectiveness of current KBS V&V techniques, and to: